dmbarbour/glas/docs/GlasDesign.md

 ## Distributed Runtimes

-Instead of understanding a runtime as a process running on a specific machine, we can model a runtime as a distributed system overlay that implements a reasonable API for the application.
-This allows a single application to run on multiple nodes without explicitly struggling with serialization, network interfaces, network disruption.

-Such a runtime should have built-in support for latency-tolerant or partitioning-tolerant data types such as queues, channels, bags, and CRDTs.
-By integrating the application in terms of such resources, the application can be distributed across multiple nodes.

-The transaction loop application model is an excellent fit for a distributed runtime.
-We can logically run the *same* repeating transaction on every node, yet heuristically filter based on non-deterministic choice and locality.
-There is no serializability conflict between one transaction reading a queue and another transaction blindly writing a queue.
-We can benefit from distributed transactions where needed, yet design our application such that *most* transactions run on a single node.
-Mirroring and distributed systems programming are neatly unified.

-Of course, in context of a distributed runtime, we no longer have an implicit host operating system.
-This has a significant impact on filesystem APIs, network APIs, FFI, and so on.
-If we aren't careful, reading a local clock can violate transactional isolation.
-The various APIs must be carefully reinvented in context of the distributed runtime.
+My vision for glas systems involves live coding of distributed systems.
+The distributed runtime is how I propose to support this.
+A runtime can be configured to run on multiple machines.
+In context of the transaction loop application model, a distributed transaction may start anywhere.
+We can mirror an application, repeat the same transaction everywhere, then - as a performance heuristic - abort a repeating transaction that starts by accessing a remote resource.

+A queue can be written by one transaction and concurrently read by another without serializability conflict.
+We can use queues, bags, CRDTs, and similar intermediate state for asynchronous communication within an application.
+With some design effort, an application can arrange for most transactions to evaluate on a single node, yet distributed transactions remain available where convenient.

+The runtime must tweak some effects APIs - filesystem, network, clock, FFI, etc. - in context of distribution.
+This might involve implicit parameters, allowing us to reuse some APIs.
+The compiler, optimizers, and runtime should also support features such as automatically mirroring or migrating state for performance.

 ## Annotations